Placement Pattern

 ---

 kind: documentsignals this Thing is reference material, not part of the authored navigation structure.
 Defaults tonode.navigable: falseexcludes the Thing from defaultget_nodechild listings and from collectionindexenumerations.
-Full-text search still reaches it; traversal still follows edges to and from it; access control still applies.
+Wire surfaces accept anincludeNonNavigableopt-in to surface them when explicitly requested.
+Full-text search still reaches them by default; traversal still follows edges to and from them; access control still applies.

 Use navigable: false when: